0x16h/cryogenix.net-www/src/openbsd_desktop.md

 Press Ctrl-Alt-Backspace to restart X and return to Xenodm, then login again.

-You should now be presented with a lovely urxvt terminal with a black background.
+You should now be presented with a lovely rxvt terminal with a black background.
 Here are some keyboard shortcuts to help you get started:

 * ALT+F1-F6 - Change to desktop/workstation 1-6
 * WIN x - start urxvt